octoprobe/testbed_tutorial/docs/introduction/20_flightlevel_testenv.rst

 * A *testbed* is the specification of how the tentacles are populated and wired and how to test the different FUT.

   * Testbed/Tentacle specification

     * src/testbed/tentacle_spec_mcuconfig.py
     * src/testbed/tentacles_spec.py

-* A *testbed* may be instanciated (soldered) serveral times: The same testbed may run in Switzerland with MCUs Pico and pyboard and also in Australia using MCUs Esp32, esp8266 and Arduino Portenta C33.
+* A *testbed* may be instanciated (pysically assembled and soldered) serveral times:
+  The same testbed may run in Switzerland with MCUs Pico and pyboard and also in Australia using MCUs Esp32, esp8266 and Arduino Portenta C33.

   * Testbed instance specification